xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 ### **Very low transactions count**

-Typically these NFT projects are collectible art NFTs which reach a high price.
-Buyers speculate about the future value of the NFT, expecting to sell at a higher price.
+Typically these NFT projects are high-priced NFTs of collectible art.
+Buyers speculate about the NFT’s future value, expecting to sell at a higher price.
 The artist and the art itself are crucial for the success of the project as well as a good marketing and launch strategy.

 These NFT projects are relatively simple to develop, in most cases just require a few smart contracts, if not only one.
 Minting and trading the NFTs are the only transactions.
 Mining is performed once per NFT in order to create it, while trading transactions are occasionally performed since the buyer is basically getting digital art.